 - Reshaping gingival tissues to decrease pocketing or improve appearance

 - Removal of tissue tags, thickened tissue or scar tissue, or papillomas

 - Frenectomies, or the removal of the fibrous band of tissue tying the lip to the gums or the tongue to the floor of the mouth

 - Removal of pigmented areas

 - Gingival plastic surgery to remove and reshape excess tissue

 - Biopsies of suspected cancerous lesions

-If you or someone you know needs any type of oral surgery, please contact our office for more information or to schedule an appointment.
-Our office and Dr. Gillis would be happy to help!
+Please contact our office for more information or to schedule an appointment.
+Our office and Dr. Gillis will be happy to help!